emf-creaf/medfate/cran-comments.md

 ## Reverse/Downstream dependencies

-`medfate` has a reverse dependency with `medfateland`, under our responsibility.
+`medfate` has a reverse dependency with `medfateland`, under our responsibility, which should not be affected by this update.
-A new submission of `medfateland` will be made upon acceptance of the new `medfate` release on CRAN.